udaan-iitt/editions/2023_Winter/the-global-chip-shortage.md

 ## **Let's rewind the clock a bit**

 The story starts on December 23, 1947, at Bell Laboratories in Murray Hill, New Jersey.
-This was the day the first transistor was successfully demonstrated, beginning a technological paradigm shift.
-To call this a revolution would be an understatement.
-Fast forward to 2023, Integrated Circuits (ICs), a.k.a chips, are ubiquitous, from mobile phones to cars to refrigerators!
+This was the day the first transistor was successfully demonstrated, marking the beginning of a paradigm shift in technology.
+To call this, a revolution would be an understatement.
+Fast forward to 2023, Integrated Circuits (ICs), a.k.a chips, are ubiquitous, from mobile phones to cars to refrigerators and many more!

 What I wish to talk about in this article is that the current chip shortage is due to strong demand and no supply.
 Not to exaggerate; there is supply, but it is simply not enough!  [^1]

 ## **So, what is causing the global chip shortage?**

 Well... it's complicated.
-Many factors play a role in short supply of chips worldwide.
+Many factors play a role in the short supply of chips worldwide.
 Let's talk about those.

 ### **COVID-19**

 This goes back to COVID-19 lockdowns when all our parents worked from home, and we had online classes.
 What did we do?
 We bought laptops and had Wi-Fi access points installed in our homes.
 This massive growth led the manufacturers to work day and night to meet the demand of electronics companies.

 At the same time, automakers decided to avoid ordering chips for their cars.
 Why?
-Because it was a global pandemic; people spent on necessities, not luxuries.
+Because it was a global pandemic, people spent on necessities, not luxuries.

 Okay!
 That sounds like a beautiful plan, right?
 Nope.
 It wasn't clear when the pandemic would settle, so many companies failed to meet the demand once people started buying more cars.